steviecurrie/PoloBot/readme.md

 # PoloBot
-A trading bot for the Poloniex Exchange
+A trading bot for the Poloniex Exchange (Very much WIP)

 ## Installation